5225 MAPLE AVE, DALLAS, TX, 752358195

 No notes yet

-Rental Performance Summary: 5225 Maple Apts
+Rental Performance: 5225 Maple Apts

 Estimated from listed vacancies vs total units